Skip to main content

 Input parameters

-The params parameter is an object that has attributes for each input field the action supports.
-For example, for the perform action defined above, params has params.firstName, params.middleName, and params.lastName.
+The inputs parameter is an object that has attributes for each input field the action supports.
+For example, for the perform action defined above, inputs has inputs.firstName, inputs.middleName, and inputs.lastName.

 firstName, middleName, and lastName are based off of the input objects that are provided to the action as inputs.